wml-frc/CJ-Vision/docs/gettingStarted_new.md

 1. Layout of Coproc

-- The Coproc directory is where you write code for your Coprocessor, and uses the tools and methods inside of CJ-Vision.
+- The Coproc directory is where you write code for your Coprocessor.
+This directory is linked to the `CJ-Vision` directory and can access the same headers.

 - Your main structure is seen inside of `src/main`.
 In this location you will put your compiled code (`.cpp`) inside `cpp/` and your header files (`.h`) inside `include/`

 - The deploy folder is an option given to users who want other files/folders to be deployed over to the coprocessor.
 You can place any file type and folder structure inside here, and it will be deployed to the coprocessor with the same relative pathing.
-E.g `cpp/Vision.cpp` location for deploy is `../../deploy` and is the same on the coprocessor.
+E.g `cpp/Vision.cpp`'s location for deploy is `../../deploy` and is the same on the coprocessor.

 2. Compiling/Debugging Commands